Frequently Asked Questions

 - ownership transitions

-- state changes in the same business object across systems
+- status and state changes in the same business object

 - system relationships and event dependencies

-Customers can also customize or override mappings when needed.
+Customers can also customize or override mappings where needed.

 For each workflow, Graphio reviews all historical executions so it can learn the full shape of performance, not just isolated incidents.